JunganSe/ToggleSidebarWidth/README.md

 - Use with commands or keyboard shortcuts.

 ## Settings
-- `toggleSidebarWidth.defaultWidth`: Set the default sidebar wisth in pixels.
+- `toggleSidebarWidth.defaultWidth`: Set the default sidebar width in pixels.

 ## Keyboard shortcuts
 - `toggle-sidebar-width.toggleWidth`: Toggle the sidebar width between the current and default value.\